3 dead, 3 injured in shooting at Illinois bowling alley

 ROCKFORD, Ill.
 (AP) — A gunman opened fire inside an Illinois bowling alley, killing three people and injuring three others Saturday night in what authorities believe was a random attack.

-O’Shea did not immediately release additional information about the person of interest or the victims.
-He said he did not think any officers fired their weapons.
+O’Shea did not immediately release additional information about the victims or the person who was taken into custody.
+He described the scene as contained and said he did not think any officers fired their weapons while apprehending the person of interest.

 Rockford is about 80 miles (130 kilometers) northwest of Chicago.